Akshay Kumar: 1991–1999: Debut, breakthrough and action films

-2000–2006: Hera Pheri and expansion to comedy and romantic films
+2000–2006: Established actor and expansion to comedy films

 In 2000, Kumar starred in the Priyadarshan-directed comedy Hera Pheri alongside Paresh Rawal and Suneil Shetty.
 The film which was a remake of Malayalam film Ramji Rao Speaking, became a commercial success and proved to be a turning point in Kumar's career.
 Hindustan Times noted the film's "intense portrayal of the surreality of the human condition".
 He also starred in the Dharmesh Darshan-directed romantic drama Dhadkan later that same year.
 The film performed moderately at the box office but Kumar was praised for his acting.
 Rediff.com's review stated that he had proved that he is "director's actor" and that "he has worked hard on his role is apparent."
 That same year, he performed some of his most dangerous stunts in Neeraj Vora-directed action thriller Khiladi 420, where he climbed a running plane, stood on top of the plane flying a thousand feet in the air, and jumped from the plane onto a hot air balloon.
 In a later scene, he is also seen being chased by a car, dodging bullets, jumping off buildings, and climbing walls.
 His character in the film had two names and his role received mixed reviews.
 Sukanya Verma wrote "Negative roles and Akshay Kumar don't go hand-in-hand. [...]
 Akshay is ridiculously over the top and irritating to the core.
 However, he manages a decent performance as the sober and suave Anand."
 Padmaraj Nair of Screen, however, believed it was "the best performance of his career".

 His first release in 2001 was Suneel Darshan-directed drama Ek Rishtaa: The Bond of Love.
 Kumar was praised for his performance in the film.
 Next, he played a negative role in the Abbas Mustan-directed film Ajnabee.
 While reviewing the film for Rediff.com, Sarita Tanwar termed Kumar the "surprise package" of the film.
 She added that he was "in total control as the bad guy."
 The film won him his first Filmfare Award for Best Villain and IIFA award 2002 for Performance in a Negative Role.